 At OutdoorGearLab we generally prefer our gear to be as light as we can get away with.
 And while we realize that weight usually comes at the cost of other important factors like support and durability, we were very impressed when we put the Guide Tennie on the scale.
-At the slightly above-average weight of 11.8 ounces, this shoe is considerably lighter than the Boulder X.
+At the slightly above-average weight of 11.8 ounces, this shoe still lighter than the heaviest shoes we tested.

-For $120, the Guide Tennie is averagely priced.
-We'd be more keen to recommend this shoe if it was just a little cheaper because of its relatively low overall score.
-For just $10 more, the TX2 is a great all-around shoe, and for the same price the Grand Traverse will get you far in your favorite mountains.
+The Guide Tennie is priced ok.
+We'd be keener to recommend this shoe if it was just a little cheaper because of its relatively low overall score.
+For just a few more bucks, there are some great products with higher all-around scores.

 A hiking-focused approach shoe, the Guide Tennie strives to be an all-arounder but ultimately falls short.
 With an old-school design, the Tennie's decent scores and average price make it difficult for us to recommend it when compared to its many stellar competitors.

 — Lauren DeLaunay

 Ad-free.
 Influence-free.
 Powered by Testing.